sykoram/photo-map/README.md

 # photo-map

-An image gallery placed on a map!
+A photo gallery placed on a map!

 ## Table of Contents
 - [Features](#features)